I’ll be straight up. This is a hit piece.

 But here’s my exhaustive list:

-1. W3 Total Cache – This plugin speeds up your site because it caches your site, successfully making your site load faster.
+1. WP Fastest Cache — This Plugin speeds up your site because it caches your pages, which make your site load faster.

 2. Akismet — Battling comment spam sucks.
 This plugin handles most of it for you.